pekap/N_2_contingency_analysis/README.md

 In this implementation we consider only lines as contingency elements and their power limits as constraints.

 ### How to run
-Download this repo and add path to it to matlab path collection.
+Clone this repo and add path to it to matlab path collection.
 You can see example of usage in `code/tests/test_grid_class.m` file.
 In that file we

 1. Load a MATPOWER grid case from `/code/cases/` folder